 MEMORANDUM OF UNDERSTANDING GUIDELINES

 To formalize the respective responsibilities of that partnership, a Memorandum of Understanding (MOU) must be executed between the applicant's academic institution and the National Academy of Sciences (NAS).
-The MOU stipulates the conditions of the fellowship for the Fellow, the academic institution, and the NAS, and it must be in place for an applicant to be considered as a finalist in the annual competition.
-Please note that the MOU, once executed, is valid for future applicants from the academic institution.¹ However, it is strongly recommended that each applicant discuss their situation with their academic institution prior to applying to the Fellowship to confirm institutional support for their specific situation.
+The MOU stipulates the conditions of the fellowship for the Fellow, the academic institution, and NAS, and an MOU must be in place for an applicant to be considered as a finalist in the annual competition.
+Please note that NAS considers a signed MOU, once executed, valid for future applicants from that academic institution.¹ However, it is strongly recommended that each applicant discuss their situation with their academic institution prior to applying to the Fellowship to confirm institutional support for their specific situation.

-Please email email@example.com to determine if your institution currently holds an MOU or to request a copy of the MOU template, or to confirm any other details of a current MOU.
-Fully executed MOU's will be returned to the institution via email and/or postal mail after the October 16, 2020 MOU submission deadline.
+Please email email@example.com to determine if your institution currently holds an MOU, to request a copy of the MOU template, or to confirm any other details of a current MOU.
+Fully executed MOU's will be returned to the institution via email and/or postal mail after the MOU submission deadline.

 It is the responsibility of the applicant to ensure that an active MOU is in place or a new MOU has been executed before the final stage of the JSF selection process.
 Applicants who are selected as finalists, but do not have an MOU in place from their institution, are not eligible for further consideration.
-JSF program staff can assist with the completion process, but applicants must initiate and ensure completion of the process with their institution.
+NAS staff can assist with the completion process, but applicants must initiate and ensure completion of the process with their institution.
 It is recommended that applicants begin the process as early as possible during the application period.